-- (3) The Company entered into a loan facility and gold prepayment agreement with Samsung C&T UK Ltd dated as of August 22, 2014.
+- The Company entered into a loan facility and gold prepayment agreement with Samsung C&T UK Ltd dated as of August 22, 2014.
 On November 5, 2015 the Company agreed with Samsung new terms with regards to the loan facility and gold prepayment agreement.
 The Samsung facility has been amended on the following terms as of October 1, 2015: - the current schedule of 10 remaining monthly instalments of \$277,000 and one monthly instalment of \$291,000 has been amended to a repayment of 12 instalments of \$20,000 per month effective from October 2015, followed by 9 instalments of \$277,000 and a final instalment of \$328,000 in July 2017; - in each month during the repayment period, Mupane must deliver at least 1,607 ounces of gold at a price for the gold selected by Samsung from any one of the four London Bulletin AM or PM dollar gold fixing prices falling either on the delivery date or on the day immediately following the Delivery Date, less a discount of 1.25%; - in each month following the repayment period and for such period as gold dore is produced Samsung will have the right to request delivery of all gold dore produced from the Tau ore body and the low grade stockpiles.
-In each case the price for the gold produced can be selected by Samsung from any one of the four London Bulletin AM or PM dollar gold fixing prices falling either on the delivery date or on the day immediately following the delivery date, less a discount of 2%; - in each month following the repayment period Samsung has been provided with the right of first refusal to purchase all gold produced from the Company's operations in Botswana on terms that are no more favourable than offered by a third party; - the rate of interest on the outstanding balance is 3% per annum, compounded annually; and - the facility is secured by a first charge against the assets of Mupane. - (4) On the acquisition of Galaxy the Company fair valued a secured facility with Mine2Market SARL at \$3,249,433 which represents the settlement amount agreed between the parties subsequent to the year end (Note 20 - Subsequent events).
-The amount as at December 31, 2015 was repayable on demand. - (5) There are numerous shareholder loan agreements with Galaxy denominated in South African Rand.
-The terms of the agreements are: - the rate of interest is between 15% per annum and South African prime rate plus 6% calculated and compounded monthly; and - the amounts outstanding are repayable on demand. - (6) The Company acquired one light vehicle in 2014 for use at the mine for total cost of \$27,000 and financed the purchase through capital lease obligations.
+In each case the price for the gold produced can be selected by Samsung from any one of the four London Bulletin AM or PM dollar gold fixing prices falling either on the delivery date or on the day immediately following the delivery date, less a discount of 2%; - in each month following the repayment period Samsung has been provided with the right of first refusal to purchase all gold produced from the Company's operations in Botswana on terms that are no more favourable than offered by a third party: - the rate of interest on the outstanding balance is 3% per annum, compounded annually; and - the facility is secured by a first charge against the assets of Mupane. - (4) On the acquisition of Galaxy (Note 5) the Company fair valued a secured facility with Mine2Market SARL at \$3,249,433 which represents the settlement amount agreed between the parties subsequent to the 2016 year end.
+The settlement agreement involved the issuance in 2016 of debentures for the settlement amount (see (1)). - (5) There are numerous shareholder loan agreements on the acquisition of Galaxy (Note 5) denominated in South African Rand.
+The terms of the agreements are: - the rate of interest is between 15% per annum and South African prime rate plus 6% calculated and compounded monthly; - the amounts outstanding are repayable on demand. - (6) The Company acquired one light vehicle in 2014 for use at the mine for total cost of \$27,000 and financed the purchase through capital lease obligations.
 The capital leases are for a term of 36 months, with average monthly payments of \$870 per month principal and interest and a final payment of \$11,889, with the final payment in June 2017.
 In addition, the Company acquired a Komatsu Dozer in March 2015 and financed \$535,000 of the acquisition costs.
-The lease term is 48 months with monthly payments of approximately \$13,500 per month principal and interest
+The lease term is 48 months with monthly payments of approximately \$13,500 per month principal and interest.
+In December 2016 the company acquired an Atlas Copco Simba drilling machine and financed \$617,000 of the acquisition cost.
+The lease term is 24 months with monthly payments of approximately \$28,616 in principal and interest.